newchuyalong/libgdx-learning/3D-animations-and-skinning.md

 While you can control the speed of an individual animation, you can also control the overall speed of every animation by changing the delta value of the `update(float delta)` method AnimationController.
 E.g. if you call `controller.update(0.5f * Gdx.graphics.getDeltaTime());`, the overall speed will be half the original speed.
 The delta value can also be negative, meaning all animations are played in reverse.

 ## Node transformations
-While an animation is executed, all the affected node's will have the `isAnimated` member set to true.
+While an animation is executed, all the affected nodes will have the `isAnimated` member set to true.
 This will cause the Node's translation, rotation and scale values not be used.
 So, while animating, you cannot transform the affected nodes yourself.

 # Skinning
 Skinning is used to transform the model according to the transformation of one or more nodes (also called bones or joints).
 Most commonly when using skinning, invisible nodes (nodes with no NodeParts attached to them) are used to deform the model.
 These nodes (which commonly form a hierarchy) are also called a skeleton or armature.